 The 12-year-old campers at Alleghany are known as Startups and their group color is yellow.
-The oldest girls in Junior Camp, Startup girls take on extra responsibilities with the help of their Startup Mom (a Counselor position), such as leading a campfire once a summer.
-They make sure younger campers brush their teeth and get to bed on time, take outgoing mail to the postmistress after Rest Hour, and lead songs at Milk and Cookies.
+The oldest girls in Junior Camp, Startup girls take on extra responsibilities with the help of their Startup Mom (a Counselor position), such as helping younger campers brush their teeth and get to bed on time, taking outgoing mail to the post office after Rest Hour, and leading songs at Milk and Cookies.
+They may also help with evening activities, such as putting on a skit at Campfire.
 The Junior Camp Blue/Gray team captains are also Startups.

-Thirteen- and 14-year-old campers are Midways and their group color is teal.
-They have a Counselor known as a Midway Mom to help with their transition to Senior Camp, and have a few classes with her each term.
+Thirteen-year-old campers are Midways and their group color is teal.
+They have a Counselor known as a Midway Mom to help with their transition to Senior Camp, and have a few leadership classes with her each term.
 She also supports them as they take on new responsibilities, including flag raising in Senior Camp, and leading morning devotions in Assembly.

-Fifteen- and 16-year-old campers participate in the Upstarts program and their color is red.
+Fourteen- and 15-year-old campers participate in the Upstarts program and their color is red.
 As the oldest campers in camp, Upstarts serve as leaders and role models for the younger campers and enjoy some extra privileges and responsibilities.

 Upstarts enjoy the privilege of living in their own tent, with their counselor living next door.
 Once a term the Upstarts’ counselors take them into town to enjoy an evening out at the local theater.
 Additionally, Upstarts have their own activity period, supervised by their very own Upstart Mom – the Assistant Head Counselor of Senior Camp.
 In this activity period they share their experiences, develop leadership skills, grow closer to their peers, and have fun!
 Many Upstarts also choose to take part in Camp Alleghany’s Hopper Program (see below).